 The test produces p-values, which provide the probability of observing a difference at least as extreme as the one that was estimated from the sample if there truly is no difference between the groups in the population.
-We used the conventional threshold of 0.05 to indicate evidence of differences not compatible with chance, although the threshold of 0.05 is still relatively weak evidence.
-P-values of less than 0.001 and 0.01 and 0.05 are considered to provide relatively strong and moderate evidence of difference between the groups being compared respectively.
+We used the conventional threshold of 0.05 to indicate evidence of genuine differences not compatible with chance, although the threshold of 0.05 is still marginal evidence.
+P-values of less than 0.001 and 0.01 and 0.05 are considered to provide relatively strong and moderate evidence of genuine difference between the groups being compared respectively.

 Any estimate based on a random sample rather than an entire population contains some uncertainty.
 Given this, it is inevitable that sample-based estimates will occasionally suggest some evidence of difference when there is in fact no systematic difference between the corresponding values in the population as a whole.
 Such findings are known as "false discoveries".
 If we were able to repeatedly draw different samples from the population, then, for a single comparison, we would expect 5% of findings with a p-value below a threshold of 0.05 to be false discoveries.
 However, if multiple comparisons are conducted, as is the case in the analysis conducted within the Infection Survey, then the probability of making at least one false discovery will be greater than 5%.

-- two primary outcomes of interest – positivity for current infection based on a swab test and positivity for previous infection based on a blood test
+two primary outcomes of interest -- positivity for current infection based on a swab test and positivity for previous infection based on a blood test

-- several different exposures of interest (for example, age and sex)
+several different exposures of interest (for example, age and sex)

-- several exposures with multiple different categories (for example, working location)
+several exposures with multiple different categories (for example, working location)

-- repeated analysis over calendar time.
+repeated analysis over calendar time

-Consequently, the p-values use in our analysis have not been adjusted to control either the familywise error rate (FWER, the probability of making at least one false discovery) or the false discovery rate (FDR, the expected proportion of discoveries that are false) at a particular level.
+Consequently, the p-values used in our analysis have not been adjusted to control either the familywise error rate (FWER, the probability of making at least one false discovery) or the false discovery rate (FDR, the expected proportion of discoveries that are false) at a particular level.
 Instead, we focus on presenting the data and interpreting results in the light of the strength of evidence that supports them.Back to table of contents

 The statistics produced by analysis of this survey contribute to modelling, which predicts the reproduction number (R) of the virus.